canary-94/Automation-Test-Assigment/PART 3 - API AUTOMATION TEST/README.md

 # Part 3: API Automation Test

-Pre-condition: You have Docker and can lanch the JSON Server http://localhost:3000 to see APIs.
+Pre-condition: You have Docker and can lanch the JSON Server http://localhost:3000 to see APIs:

 ![image](https://github.com/user-attachments/assets/7cb43590-2154-466f-b8dc-e493f7b0af96)